vlucas/phpdotenv/README.md

 One or more environment variables failed assertions: DATABASE_DSN is missing
 ```

+You can also use [morrislaptop/phpdotenv-safe](https://github.com/morrislaptop/phpdotenv-safe) to throw an exception if you are missing
+any vars that exist in your `.env.example` file

 ### Empty Variables

 Beyond simply requiring a variable to be set, you might also need to ensure the